urraka/skel2d/README.md

 Notes:
   - There can't be whitespace between a property and its value.
-  - The properties belong to the child-most bone defined in the line.
+  - The properties belong to the child-most bone defined in the line (in the example above the properties apply to `bone`, `parent` is unaffected).